ppy/osu-wiki/wiki/Glossary/en.md

 ![Kudosu Durp](img/Kudosu-Durp.png "Kudosu Durp")

-Kudosu is a form of reward obtained from modding beatmaps.
+A form of reward obtained from modding beatmaps.
 The term "Kudosu" is named after a combination of the words "kudos" and "osu!".

 A rating system that rewards users that mod regularly.
 If you are a [BN](/wiki/BN), or the creator of the map, you can award 1 or 2 kudosu to a user depending on the time since last post on the beatmap thread, making a constructive modding post.
 Accumulated kudosu can be used to increase a beatmap's priority rating.
 Any mapper or modder may spend 1 kudosu to give any map a star, which will help the map in the approval process by giving it more star priority.